martygubar/bigdagtasql-openworld2019/LabGuide500.md

 ## Introduction

 ## Lab 500 Objectives
+In this lab you will apply Oracle security policies on the big data sql tables you have created.

 ## Steps
+- Define and use a VPD (Virtual Private Database) policy
+- Define and use a Data Redaction policy

 ### **STEP 1:** Your Oracle Cloud Trial Account
 - Create a function `BDS_VPD_STATION` to limit to station_id 3186 as starting or ending station